-5.1 My clay plaster has grown mould spots on it?
+5.1 My new clay plaster wall has some mould spots on it?

-This can happen if an organic material such as straw was mixed into the clay and the render experienced damp conditions, which slowed down its initial drying time.
-Once fully dry this doesn’t seem to present a problem but if it stays damp too long when first drying this can occur.
+This can happen if an organic material such as straw was mixed into the clay plaster and the wall experienced damp conditions which slowed down its drying time.
+Once fully dry the organic matter doesn’t seem to present a problem but if it stays damp too long when first drying this can occur.

 The best remedy in this situation is to clean the wall with a fungicidal wash and then apply another coat of render over it - in dry conditions.

-6.1 I want to repair an old water tank made out of steel that is rusty and previously painted.
+6.1 I want to repaint an old steel water tank that is rusty.
 What can I use?

-Spot prime the rusted area with Pheonix Metalfix, then apply a coat of Phoenix Metalfix 1000 over the whole lot.
+Spot prime the rusted areas with PHOENIX Metalfix, then apply a coat of Phoenix Metalfix 1000 over the whole lot.
 This will provide an exceptionally resilient base coat that will prevent any further rust.
 It can then be painted with any of our exterior paints.

-7.1 I have an old cement render wall.
-It has never been painted but was coloured with oxides.
+7.1 I have an old cement rendered wall that was coloured with oxides.
 It has now faded and I want to paint it.
-What paints could I use?
+What paints are suitable?

 Option 1.
-Prime first with Rockcote AE Primer then use Rockcote Ecostyle Low Sheen, or a textured paint such as Rockcote's Render Paint Flat or Toscani.
+Prime first with ROCKCOTE AE Primer then use ROCKCOTE Ecostyle Low Sheen, or a textured paint such as ROCKCOTE Render Paint Flat or Toscani.
 The textured paint will be thicker and help fill any minute cracks, plus it will give a nice even, new look to the render.

 Option 3.
-If not powdery on the surface (ie if no colour comes off when you wipe it with your hand) you can paint with two coats of low sheen Rockcote Armour (no primer).
-This is ideal on rendered surfaces prone to cracking as it is a thicker membrane paint which has more crack resistance.
+If not powdery on the surface (ie if no colour comes off when you wipe it with your hand) you can paint with two coats of ROCKCOTE Armour without a primer.
+This is thicker membrane paint, ideal on rendered surfaces prone to cracking because of its slight elasticity.

-7.2 What is the difference between lime and clay plasters and renders?
+7.2 What is the difference between a plasters and a render?